Text consolidated by Valsts valodas centrs (State

 2.1 and Section 7, Paragraph one of this Law together

-do not exceed the percentage of the accumulated sum of eligible
+do not exceed the following percentage of the accumulated sum of

-costs to be applied to the relevant capital company:
+eligible costs to be applied to the capital company:

-1) to a zone capital company or a licensed capital company
+1) in the case of a zone capital company or licensed capital

-which does not conform to the criteria laid down in Annex I to
+company which does not conform to the criteria set out in Annex I

 per cent of the accumulated sum of eligible costs in the Free